Nikkei posts modest gains but set for losing week

 While some had hoped for year-end buying -- the Nikkei has gained in December in seven of the last eight years -- it looked questionable with the Nikkei now down 0.3 percent on the month.

-A fall in U.S. weekly jobless claims to a 3- year low and improved U.S. regional factory data prompted some players to buy back cyclical shares, including battered shipping firms.
-The shipping subindex .ISHIP.T was the best performer, gaining 4 percent.
+A fall in U.S. weekly jobless claims to a 3-1/2 year low and improved U.S. regional factory data prompted some players to buy back cyclical shares, including battered shipping firms.
+The shipping subindex was the best performer, gaining 4 percent.

 The euro was just a step away from hitting a decade low against the yen, putting pressure on shares of exporters with big exposure to Europe, such as precision machine makers.